fotto5200/education_v3/docs/API_CONTRACT.md

 Notes:
 - `skill` is NOT used for next-item selection in the MVP; it is reserved for future remedial focus flows.
-- `policy=simple` is for development/testing only; production policy selection will be governed by a server-side policy engine.
+- `policy=simple|engine` are development/testing only; production policy selection will be governed by a server-side policy engine.

 ### Submit step (POST /api/answer)
 Request: